liqotech/liqo/docs/pages/User/liqo-brief.md

 ### Tethered

-When working in **_Tethered_** mode, the cluster can **peer** to a **single_** foreign cluster, such as the one controlling the corporate infrastructure, allowing the foreign orchestrator (i.e., the Kubernetes API server) to fully control the usage of its local resources.
+When working in **_Tethered_** mode, the cluster can **peer** to a **single** foreign cluster, such as the one controlling the corporate infrastructure, allowing the foreign orchestrator (i.e., the Kubernetes API server) to fully control the usage of its local resources.
 When the tethered mode is on, the local Kubernetes API server becomes uneffective.

-This mode is meaningful particularly for single-node clusters (e.g., a laptop running Liqo) when they connect to enterprise infrastructure, which has the right to control all the computing nodes to their full extent.
+This mode is particularly meaningful for single-node clusters (e.g., a laptop running Liqo) when they connect to the enterprise infrastructure, which has the right to control all the computing nodes to their full extent.

 When the tethered peering is established:
   * The device turns off its intelligence.